Sredna Gora: Division

 Sashtinska Gredna Gora spans from the valley of the Topolnitsa in the west to the river Stryama in the east.
-It is limited to the north by the southern reaches of the Zlatitsa–Pirdop and Karlovo valleys, and to the south by the Upper Thracian Valley.
+It spans a territory of 2,300 km2 and has an average elevation of 656 m.
+Sashtinska Sredna Gora is limited to the north by the southern reaches of the Zlatitsa–Pirdop and Karlovo valleys, and to the south by the Upper Thracian Plain.
 It is subdivided in two sections — Bunaysko–Bogdanski and Panagyursko–Strelchanski.
 The former is the highest past of the mountain range and is located to the north.
 From west to east it includes the summits of Bratia (1,519 m), Bunaya (1,572 m) and Golyan Bogdan (1,604 m).
 In its middle is located the high altitude Koprivshtitsa Valley (1,000 m).
-The elevation lowers to the south into the valleys of the towns of Panagyurishte and Strelcha, as well as the middle courses of the rivers Luda Yana and Pyasachnik.
+The elevation lowers to the south into the valleys of the towns of Panagyurishte and Strelcha, as well as the middle courses of the rivers Luda Yana, Potoka and Pyasachnik.

 Sarnena Sredna Gora is the lowest in the range, with most hilly terrain, spanning to the Stryama in the west to the Tundzha in the east.
+It has an area of 2,280 km2 and an average elevation of 416 m.
 It is limited to the north by the southern reaches of the valleys of Karlovo, Kazanlak, Tvarditsa and Sliven; in the south it gradually descents to the Upper Thracian Plain.
 There are three sections — Bratanski, Kortenski and Chirpanski.
 The former is the highest in elevation, spans from the Stryama in the west to the Zmeyovski Pass (430 m) in the east and is dominated by the summit of Bratan (1,236 m).
 Kortenski section is located eastwards of the Zmeyovski Pass and reaches the easternmost point of the mountain range at Zaychi Vrah; its highest peak in Moruley (895 m).
 The third section is formed by the Chirpan Heights located south of Bratanski Section, which reaches a maximum heights of 651 m at Kitka.

-Prehistoric mine

-The copper ore used for the manufacture of the Varna culture artifacts originated from Sredna Gora mines in the hamlet of Mechi Kladenets (Мечи кладенец) 8 km northwest of Stara Zagora.
-Varna culture flourished in 4400-4100 BC.

-Honours

-The Srednogorie Heights on Graham Land in Antarctica are named after the Srednogorie Mountain Complex.